Vagahbond/docs/san.md

 # SAN Language
-Simple and elegant, SAN is a programming language designed to develop strong code base that gives control on everything.
+Simple and elegant, SAN is a programming language designed to develop strong code base that gives control over everything.

 # Syntax
 The syntax is very inspired from Rust language.

 Some specificities:
 - Strongly typed
-- Architecture near with the compiled output
+- Architecture near the compiled output
-- The lines are separated by line jumps, nothing else
+- The lines are separated by line breaks, nothing else

 ## Primitive Types
 ### Signed Integers